Construction clients / developers

 What is your commitment to be a CLOCS Champion?

-- at least 20% of its sites being consistently compliant to the CLOCS Standard
+- at least 20% of its sites formally reviewed by the CLOCS team

 - a clear plan to get the majority of its sites to be CLOCS compliant within two years